YeahWrite Super Challenge #1

-How many writers can work on an essay?
+How many writers can work on a story?

 When will I get my assignment and when is it due?

-Your essay must be in 12 point font – either Arial or Times New Roman.
+Your story (including the title page) must be in 12 point font – either Arial or Times New Roman.
 The first page should be blank except for the Title Page information described in the rules.
+If you don’t know how to insert a hard page break in your writing, this is a great time to learn!
 The title page does not count toward your maximum word count of 1,000 words.
-Make sure your name does not appear anywhere in your essay or on the file.
+Make sure your name does not appear anywhere in your story or on the file.
 The name of the file must be as follows: [group number]-[title].
-For example, if you are in Group 2 and the title of your essay is “Daisy Petals” then the filename will be 2-Daisy Petals.doc (or .rtf or .txt, as applicable).
+For example, if you are in Group 2 and the title of your story is “Daisy Petals” then the filename will be 2-Daisy Petals.doc (or .rtf, etc., as applicable).

-What if I need to make changes to an essay I’ve submitted?
+What if I need to make changes to a story I’ve submitted?

 Sorry.
 We don’t accept revisions or changes to your work.
 Once you hit send that’s it, game over.
-The only exception will be if you forgot to attach your essay to your original submission.
-We’ll send you a confirmation email when we get your essay.
-Submitting two essays can be grounds for disqualification.
+The only exception will be if you forgot to attach your story to your original submission email.
+We’ll send you a confirmation email when we get your story.
+Submitting two stories can be grounds for disqualification.